 BACKGROUND: Excessive smartphones can affect sleep quality, reducing sleep duration.
-This lack of sleep will
+This lack of sleep will impact various health and increase levels of free radicals in the body, affecting various cell functions

-AIM: The aim of the study was to measure the relationship between sleep quality due to smartphone use and serum malondialdehyde (MDA) levels.
+AIM: The aim of the study was to measure the relationship between sleep quality due to smartphone use and serum malondialdehvde (MDA) levels.